Compare

 Frame, not file

-Day One is built around the file — every entry is a record, every record is searchable, the value compounds with the archive. tadoy is built around the frame — the daily page is what shows up first, and journal entries are one ingredient in it alongside mood, habits, body, scripture and astrology.
+Day One is built around the file — every entry a searchable record, value compounding with the archive. tadoy is built around the frame: the daily page shows up first, and journal entries are one ingredient alongside mood, habits, body, scripture and astrology.
 People who don't think of themselves as "journalers" often find the daily-page format easier to stick with.

 So which should you pick?